Generic Entity Template

 Global Entity

 Global Entities are a special type of Generic Entity that can exist across multiple organizations.
-They are particularly useful for manufacturers managing shared data, such as firmware versions, that apply to multiple organizations.
+They are particularly useful for manufacturers managing shared data, such as firmware versions, that apply to more than one organization.

-Since Global Entities are meant to be organization-agnostic, they can only reference other Global Entities.
-Referencing non-global entities would tie them to a specific organization, which contradicts their global nature.
-However, Global Entities can be referenced by any entity, including those owned by specific organizations, enabling shared use across the platform.
-For example, a device in two different organizations can reference the same global firmware version entity.
+However, Global Entities can be referenced by any entity, including organization-specific ones.
+This enables shared use across the platform—for example, devices in multiple organizations can reference the same global firmware version entity.

 Notes